Skip To Content Skip To Menu Skip To Footer

 How are narratives transformed from texts into images?
 How are images brought to life, becoming more than mute blocks of stone or colors on paper?
 How can we best reconstruct and understand these past visual experiences?
 Through classroom discussion and close examination of key East Asian Buddhist artworks, this course introduces students to the unexpected conceptual interest within the cultural context of East Asia.
 Each week is devoted to the discussion of a particular keyword, beginning with the basics such as “Buddha” and “bodhisattva” and proceeding towards more specialized terms including “pure land” and “mandala.”
 In conjunction with the investigation of keywords in Buddhist art, we will also address theories of iconography, space, spectatorship, ritual, etc. The class will also view Buddhist artworks in the Trout Gallery.

-This course is cross-listed as EASN 210.
+This course is cross-listed as ARTH 210.

 Attributes: Arts, Chinese Humanities Elective, East Asian Humanities Elective, Global Diversity, Humanities, Japanese Humanities Elective